apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

     d.
 PyCrypto 2.1 for 32bit Windows and Python 2.7 from http://www.voidspace.org.uk/python/modules.shtml#pycrypto
        (PyCrypto downloads as a zip file.
 You will need to unzip it.)
  2. Install Wine for 32-bit x86.  (e.g. on Ubuntu, Open the Ubuntu Software Center, search for Wine, and install "Wine Windows Program Loader".)
+ 2a. [update] Kindle for PC now requires Windows 7, so in the following setups, choose any option for Windows 7, not Windows XP.
  3. Run "Configure Wine", which will set up the default 'wineprefix'
  4. Run winetricks, select the default wineprefix and install component vcrun2008
  5. Run the mis-named "Uninstall Wine Software", which also allows installation of software.